Interior Studio · Amsterdam · 2026

 Stylist

 A deep eye for the finished room.
-Materials fluency from Cosentino, furniture and textile instinct from the retail floor before that, taste sharpened on a thousand showroom afternoons.
+Materials fluency from years of premium specification work, furniture and textile instinct from the retail floor before that, taste sharpened on a thousand showroom afternoons.

 Held separately, three jobs.
 Held together — by the same person, for the same project — a studio.